Vaginal bleeding between periods

 Bleeding between periods; Intermenstrual bleeding; Spotting; Metrorrhagia

-Normal menstrual flow lasts about 4 days (plus or minus 2 - 3 days).
-It produces a total blood loss of 30 - 80 ml (about 2 - 8 tablespoons), and occurs normally every 28 days (plus or minus 7 days).
+Normal menstrual flow lasts about 5 days.
+It produces a total blood loss of 30 to 80 ml (about 2 to 8 tablespoons), and occurs normally every 21 to 35 days.

-A careful exam by your health care provider is frequently the best way to sort out the source of the bleeding.
-This exam can be accomplished even while you are bleeding.
-Do not delay getting an exam just because you are currently bleeding.
+A careful exam by your health care provider is most often the best way to find the source of the bleeding.
+This exam can be done even while you are bleeding.

 - Uterine fibroids or cervical or uterine polyps